batfish/batfish/README.md

 ## What is Batfish?

-Batfish is a network configuration analysis engine that enables network engineers to rapidly and safely evolve their network by guaranteeing that planned or current configurations are correct.
+Batfish is an analysis engine that can guarantee the correctness of (planned or current) network configurations.
+It enables network engineers to rapidly and safely evolve their network, without fear of outages or security breaches.

 **Batfish does not require access to network devices.** It only needs off line configuration files, e.g., pulled from RANCID or template authoring tools.

-## What kinds of checks does Batfish support?
+## What kinds of correctness checks does Batfish support?

 Batfish supports many types of correctness checks, including